General Student Information

 NSU offer six residence halls:

-- Jerde Hall is home to the First Year Residence Experience (FYRE) Program which enables the freshman class with the necessary opportunities to explore their options with other students of similar interest's academic programs.
+- Jerde Hall is home to the First Year Residence Experience (FYRE) Program which enables the freshman class to explore their options with other students of similar interest’s academic programs.
 The FYRE Program is also supported by University College through the TRIO/SSS Office and by the Division of Student Affairs by way of the Multicultural Student Affairs Center.
 Each of these programs provide the residents in Jerde Hall with live in mentors that oversee their respective Living Learning Communities (LLC).
 The mentors provide the vital support and academic resources to ensure their academic success in the classroom;

 - Kramer & Steele Halls are home to our upperclassmen in a suite-style setting.
 These two residence halls offer upperclassman with the privacy and necessary accommodations to satisfy their academic rigor and lifestyle;